Enable the right-click

 Apple Id without credit card

 If you don’t have an Apple Id, create one.
 To obtain one without a credit card, you need to create the account in an older version of iTunes.
-In version 12.7 Apple removed the access to the App Store.
+In version 12.7 of iTunes Apple removed the access to the App Store.

 - Downgrade iTunes on your Mac to version 12.6.
 Follow the instructions at http://osxdaily.com/2017/09/17/downgrade-itunes-12-7-to-itunes-12-6/